-But, insured person needs to consider some issues before he or she take a decision to port his or her existing policy.
+But, the insured person needs to consider some issues before he or she takes a decision to port his or her existing policy.
 Policyholders need to be aware of some important portability guidelines to make an informed decision.

 Acceptance Period by New Insurer

 After submitting the application with necessary documents to the new insurer, communication about acceptance or proposal status need to be provided to the applicant within 15 days of submission else insurer has to accept the application.
 The applicant can request his or her current insurer to give short-term health insurance coverage in case delay in processing the proposal and pay a pro-rate premium for it.

 This process is also called as underwriting process.
 All insurers have their standard underwriting procedure based on their terms offered to insured people.
 Insurance companies in India consider disclosures on health and evaluate the health check-up reports to come at a conclusion.
 Some insurers accept diabetic or some major critical ailments cases.
 The applicant has right to accept or reject the new terms.